yelizariev/website-addons/website_multi_company_sale/doc/index.rst

 Multi-cart
 ----------

-* Login as portal or internal at some of your websites
+* Login as portal or internal user at some of your websites
-* Add some products to to the cart
+* Add some products to the cart
 * Open another website that belongs to another company
 * Login as the same user
 * RESULT: you have empty cart, rather than one from previous website